qrzn23/min/wip/magick/content.md

 2. For in the Abyss no effort is anywise possible.
 The Abyss is passed by virtue of the mass of the Adept and his Karma.
-Two forces impel him : (i) the attraction of Binah, (2) the impulse of his Karma ; and the ease and even the safety of his passage depend on the strength and direction of the latter.
+Two forces impel him : (i) the attraction of Binah, (2) the impulse of his Karma; and the ease and even the safety of his passage depend on the strength and direction of the latter.
 3

 3. Should one rashly dare the passage, and take the irrevocable